Eman2554/OS_Process-Scheduling-algorithms--/README.md

 When you run the project The Main Window will appear and you will choose what is the desired Algorithm to Run
 ![](report%20screen%20shots/mainProject1.PNG)

- Then you should enter the nober of process  , prcess ID  , prcess Burst time and prcess Arrival time
+ Then you should enter the number of process  , prcess ID  , prcess Burst time and prcess Arrival time

  ![](report%20screen%20shots/SJFPre.PNG)

- Then click simulat botton , the program wil show the average waiting time and the Gantt Chart for Running Process
+ Then click simulat botton , the program will show the average waiting time and the Gantt Chart for Running Process

   ![](report%20screen%20shots/running.PNG)